 - Yellowing of the eyes as well as the skin which is commonly known as jaundice.

-These symptoms can be observed at initial stages and require proper treatment.
-If it is not treated well it can lead to severe conditions such as cirrhosis and liver failure, and its symptoms can include;
+These symptoms can be observed at the initial stages and require proper treatment.
+If it is not treated well it can lead to severe conditions such as cirrhosis, liver transplant and liver failure, and its symptoms can include;

 - Enlarged, fluid-filled abdomen commonly known as ascites